karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 --------------------------------
 Note: what we mention in `policyType` that trafic only restricted. rest are by default communicate with all pods in cluster.

-Note: NetworkPolicies are implimented how we havee configured them.
+Note: NetworkPolicies are implimented how we have configured them.
 Solutions that support network policies like(Kube-router,calico,romana,Weave-net).
 Solutions that didnt'support networkpolicies(fa

-Note: if we try to take backup of the db pod into external server which isnot part of k8s cluster, then we use `ipBlock` to enable the trafic.
+Note: if we try to take backup of the db pod into external server which is not part of k8s cluster, then we use `ipBlock` to enable the trafic.

 ---------------------------------------------------------------------------------------------
 Volumes: